ARMmbed/mbed-os-5-docs/docs/reference/configuration/mesh.md

 <h1 id="configuration-mesh">6LoWPAN Mesh</h1>

-This page describes build-time configurable parameters 6LoWPAN-based mesh networks.
-Mbed OS supports 3 main mesh protocols: **6LoWPAN-ND**, **Wi-SUN** and **Thread**.
-Depending on the selected protocol, you can configure different set of values.

-6LoWPAN mesh protocols are implemented in Mbed OS library called Nanostack that can be configured.
+This page describes build-time configurable parameters for 6LoWPAN-based mesh networks (**6LoWPAN-ND**, **Wi-SUN** and **Thread**).
+6LoWPAN mesh protocols are implemented in Mbed OS library called [Nanostack](../reference/nanostack-introduction-tech.html) that can also be configured.

-This guide is divided in sections, and generic Nanostack configurations are first, followed by those for Thread, 6LoWPAN-ND and then Wi-SUN.
+This guide is divided in sections, and generic Nanostack configurations are explained first, followed by those for Thread, 6LoWPAN-ND and then Wi-SUN.

 For understanding the technologies and APIs, please refer to following sections before this one: